abdo-abaco/Advanced_lane_lines/README.md

+### Step:3 Performing perspective transform on the lane.
-#### Step:3.
-Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+#### Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 Applying a perspective transform and effecting cropping outside areas to obtain a front view of the lanes.
 * Apply a perspective transform to rectify binary image ("birds-eye view").